-Oldbury Cottage - How an authentic Australian timber slab hut was built
+How an Australian timber slab hut like Oldbury Cottage was built

 If you wonder how Oldbury Cottage was constructed, this fascinating video shows two Australian bushmen building a slab hut in the Snowy Mountains.

 They choose the right trees to fell, check each tree's harmonics, and demonstrate the same time-honoured techniques that were used to build Oldbury Cottage - whose hardwoods by the way, have withstood weather exposure and termites for 160 plus years.